 But the first attempt failed - the project was removed from the agenda, sent for consideration by subcommittees and the NACP was asked to prepare an anti-corruption examination.

 Representatives of Golos (9664-1) came up with an alternative.
 The main author there is Yulia Klimenko, a member of the transport committee.
-She notes that all parties should be involved in the lawmaking process, communities should decide what they allow to be built on their land, so that it doesn’t end up like with urban planning “reform.”
+She notes that all parties should be involved in the lawmaking process, communities should decide what they allow to be built on their land, so that it does not end up like with urban planning “reform.”

 What does Shulyak offer?